 The skills that allow you to manage and direct your emotions are called emotion regulation skills (see self-regulation), and it doesn’t take a pilgrimage to a holy site or thousands of dollars to learn these secrets to feeling better.

-Read on to learn about emotion regulation and how you can develop and improve the skills necessary for staying balanced and emotionally stable.
+This article will see you learn about emotion regulation and help you develop and improve the skills necessary for staying balanced and emotionally stable.

 This article contains:

 An Explanation of Emotion Regulation in Dialectical Behavior Therapy

 Emotion regulation is one of the four skills modules of Dialectical Behavior Therapy or DBT.
 These four modules include: